ST HELENA (these external links will open in a new window)

 Certifying fitness for corporal punishment

-Correspondence in a medical journal about the moral dilemma faced by a doctor asked by the regime (in an unspecified African country, in the case in point) to certify an offender fit to be caned.
+Correspondence in a medical journal about the moral dilemma faced by a doctor asked by the regime (in an unspecified African country) to certify an offender fit to be caned.

 Review of a 1995 book.
-Passing references to flogging and whipping.
+There are passing references to flogging and whipping.

 Corporal punishment